-The reaction scale was used to collect data for objective 4.
-A 5 point type reaction scale was prepared by the researcher for the students of the experimental group .The aim of the reaction scale was to take the reaction of the students towards the value integrated approach of teaching Mathematics.
-The reaction scale had 20 items.
-These items were related to different components like the effectiveness of the integrated approach, effectiveness of the activities conducted, relevance of the stories integrating with mathematical concepts and values, examples used for Mathematics content, participation of the class, understanding and perception of values, value practice, explanation of values, classroom management, time management, learning experiences, integration of Mathematics with values.
-The prepared tool was validated by referring it to the experts in the field of Education and suggestions were incorporated.
+Reaction Scale: The reaction scale was used to collect data for objective 4.

+A 5 point Likert type reaction scale was prepared by the researcher for the different components like the effectiveness of the integrated approach, effectiveness of the activities conducted, relevance of the stories integrating with mathematical concepts and values, examples used for Mathematics content, participation of the class, understanding and perception of values, value practice, explanation of values, classroom management, time management, learning experiences, integration of Mathematics with values.
+The prepared tool was validated by referring it to the experts in the field of